cn-uofbasel/BACnet/groups/02-soundLink/Tagebuch.md

 Next Steps:
 * Android functionality - research this (before contacting Kotlin group) / prototype
 * Read through past project & see if we can extend

+## 12.04.2020

+Attendees:
+* Caroline Steiblin
+* Renato Farruggio

+Goal:
+* Expectations for status presentation
+* Set plan for implementation

+ToDos:
+* Update ReadMe to outline our outputs and clearly define what we are doing for other groups
+* Plan out collaboration with other groups
+* Solve errors in Android Studio

+Comments:
+* Current plan: Android implementation of Quiet
+* Will need to build mini transport layer
+* If idea for Android Studio implementation does not work, then revert to extending old project - for this let's wait and discuss with the TAs

+Next Steps:
+* Follow-up call on 13.04.to go over update